ThorntonMatthew/doc-store/wsl2-xrdp-guide.md

 <img width="305" alt="Remote Desktop Connection window" src="https://user-images.githubusercontent.com/99351305/162492458-ecf6d128-defd-4bb5-9ffe-168f97f5ae71.PNG">

-10. Click on 'Connect' and you will be brought to an xrdp login page:
+10. Click on 'Connect'.
+You will be prompted to accept the certificate that is already located on your system.
+Do so to continue.
+Afterwards you will be brought to an xrdp login page:

 <img width="352" alt="xrdp-login" src="https://user-images.githubusercontent.com/99351305/162492883-a7c3a0f9-2edb-4c0d-9413-1de6d297f873.PNG">

-11. You will be prompted to accept the certificate that is already located on your system.
-Do so to continue.

-12. Enter your Ubuntu user's password and click 'Ok'.
+11. Enter your Ubuntu user's password and click 'Ok'.

 You should should now be able to see your Ubuntu desktop!